eProsima/DDS-Router/docs/rst/appendixes/glossary.rst

         Usually, the machines under the router network cannot be accessed from the outside unless a Port is forwarded in the router configuration, or if such host has previously started a TCP communication with the message source.

+    QoS
+        **Quality of Service**:
+        Collection of attributes and configurations that manage the behavior of an individual DDS entity.

+    QoS Profile
+        Specific QoS that is related with a name, called *profile*.
+        This is used to create several entities with the same QoS, or to specify which already established QoS an entity should use.

     TCP
         **Transmission Control Protocol**